 A few months ago, two ransomware scams made news for asking users to play video games in order to get their files back.
-One of them asked users to play Japanese game while the second one asked users to play “click me” game.
+One of them asked users to play a Japanese game while the second one asked users to play the “click me” game.

 Now, a similar but a perverted kind of ransomware attack has hit the road that does not ask users for a ransom in Bitcoin but to submit their nude pictures, and in return, they might get their files back.
 Yes, you read that right.

 Dubbed nRansomware, the ransomware was identified by a security researcher MalwareHunterTeam who shared the screenshot of the ransom note asking users for their private pictures.
 The note also displayed a brief message explaining how a victim can send their pictures to the cybercriminal behind this scam.

 The note is powered by a theme song of popular HBO TV series Curb Your Enthusiasm and images of Thomas the Tank Engine character.

 “Your computer has been locked.
 You can only unlock it with the special unlock code,” says the message.
 It further goes on to tell victims that they need to make a new email address on ProtonMail, anti-NSA encrypted email service and send at least 10 explicit images of themselves.